 The Negative Effects of Inequality on a Society

 BOTTOM LINE: Discretionary money, both in terms of income and wealth, EQUALS power.
 Thus, the wealth gap over time is in direct relation to the power gap over time, and this leads to political inequality.
-Or phrased another way: the wealth gap, and other gaps of social standing and political power, create a general power gap between “elites” and “non-elites”, and the related social, political, and economic inequality that arises from and fuels this gap has historically led not only to insecurity and the rise of populist factions and despots.
+Or phrased another way: the wealth gap, and other gaps of social standing and political power, create a general power gap between “elites” and “non-elites”.
+The related social, political, and economic inequality that arises from this and then compounds, and this vicious cycle has historically led not only to insecurity, poverty, and suffering, but to the rise of populist factions and despots.
 In this ongoing story, we can also see nasty effects like indentured servitude, inflation, and even revolution in many eras (including the eras that led to the American Revolution and Civil War and the World Wars.
-This can be shown by looking at Anglo-European history and beyond, from Solon to Lycurgus, to the end of the Roman Republic to the end of Weimar Republic, but its effects aren’t limited to any group; the cause effect relationship between the power gap and instability is a human problem.
+This can be shown by looking at Anglo-European history and beyond, from Solon to Lycurgus, to the end of the Roman Republic to the end of Weimar Republic, but its effects aren’t limited to any group or nation; the cause and effect relationship between the power gap and instability is a human problem.